Multiplier Submodule Sheaves and a problem of Lempert: Introduction

-Recently, Deng-Ning-Wang-Zhou in \cite{DNWZ20} introduce a new notion ``optimal $L^2$-estimate condition" and give a characterization of Nakano positivity for smooth hermitian metrics on holomorphic vector bundles via this notion.
-We observe that these results in \cite{DNWZ20} actually lead to an affirmative answer to the problem of Lempert's (see Remark 2.18 in section 2.3).
-In addition, these results in \cite{DNWZ20} also naturally lead to a definition of the singular Nakano semi-positivity hermitian metrics on holomorphic vector bundles over complex manifolds ~(see \cite{In20}).
-The reader is refereed to sections 2.2 and 2.3 for singular hermitian metrics and singular Nakano semi-positive metrics on holomorphic vector bundles.\\
+Recently, Deng-Ning-Wang-Zhou in \cite{DNWZ20} introduced the notion of ``optimal $L^2$-estimate condition" and presented a characterization of Nakano positivity for smooth Hermitian metrics in terms of this notion.
+We observe that this characterization actually leads to an affirmative answer to Lempert's problem (see section 2.3).